nbc7/nlw-habits-server/README.md

 npm install
 ```

-Rename the `.env.example` file to `.env` and make changes if you need
+Rename the `.env.example` file to `.env` and replace the placeholder values with your actual Google OAuth 2.0 app information.

 Run the migrations